The Wilkinsons: Breakthrough

 The Wilkinsons' first album, Nothing But Love, reached No. 16 on the Billboard Top Country Albums charts in 1998.
 The trio was nominated for the Country Music Association's Horizon Award and Vocal Group of the Year and for Single of the Year by the Academy of Country Music Awards.
 Their second album, Here and Now, won the Canadian Country Music Association award for Best Album.
 The band has received nine Canadian Country Music Awards, one Juno Award and two Grammy nominations (both for Best Country Performance by a Duo or Group).

 Move to BNA Records

-In 2001, Giant closed its Nashville division while "I Wanna Be That Girl" was climbing, leading to the band's third Giant album (Shine) not being released.
+In 2001, Giant closed its Nashville division while "I Wanna Be That Girl" was climbing, leading to the band's third Giant album (Shine) being shelved.
 Shortly thereafter, the trio was signed to BNA Records.
 Weeks before the release of their first single for BNA, the label's president wanted Amanda to record a solo album, which would ultimately disband the trio.
 The trio eventually left the label and signed with the independent Canadian label Open Road Records for their 2005 album, Highway.

+The group's last studio album, "Home", was released on March 20, 2007.